-The neurooncology program at the Bennett Cancer Center’s leverage is the expertise of its multidisciplinary team to offer the most advanced brain cancer treatments, both as individual interventions and as part of a multifaceted treatment approach, including:
+The neurooncology program at the Bennett Cancer Center offers the most advanced brain cancer treatments, both as individual interventions and as part of a multifaceted treatment approach, including:

 - CyberKnife® radiosurgery and treatments that target brain tumors with pinpoint accuracy while delivering enhanced doses of radiation therapy to both improve efficacy and minimize toxicity.
 All of these benefits are accomplished without the need to surgically insert stabilizing devices into the skull.

 - Traditional and minimally invasive neurosurgical interventions and procedures